 How do we know if Section 11 is being implemented properly?

-All organisations that are responsible for complying with Section 11 and represented on the Durham DSCP should have processes in place to assure the organisation’s managers, regulators, commissioners and ultimately their service users that those arrangements are working and that compliance with the Section 11 standards can be demonstrated and evidenced.
+All organisations that are responsible for complying with Section 11 and represented on the Durham LSCB should have processes in place to assure the organisation’s managers, regulators, commissioners and ultimately their service users that those arrangements are working and that compliance with the Section 11 standards can be demonstrated and evidenced.

-Durham DSCP will audit compliance with Section 11 responsibilities.
+Durham LSCB will audit compliance with Section 11 responsibilities.
 All organisations will be asked to complete an annual self assessment and provide evidence of their compliance with Section 11 standards when carrying out their day to day business.